mutasinjawad/SSI/README.md

 │ └── interface/      # Frontend interface (React-based)
 ```

-- **`acapy/`**: This is the official ACA-Py agent cloned from OpenWallet.
+- **`acapy/`**: You have to clone it from another repo.
+More details are explained in the setup guide.
+This is the official ACA-Py agent cloned from OpenWallet.
 It's used to run SSI agents for credential issuance, verification, and communication.
+- **`bifold-wallet/`**: This is the modified version of the Aries Bifold Wallet.
+It might be incomplete.
 - **`ssi-tutorial/demo/acapy`**: Acts as the backend server, issuing and verifying credentials.
 - **`ssi-tutorial/interface`**: A web interface to interact with the agent.